equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 .. topic:: RFTPATH

-	RFTPATHs argument is the path to where the rft-files are located
+	RFTPATHs argument is the path to where the rft-files are located.

 	::